Repatriation of Cossacks after World War II: Liverpool, United Kingdom

+Newlands Corner Camp, Surrey, United Kingdom

+Following the departure of troops from Newlands Corner Camp to D-Day landings, those deemed to be Soviet citizens were held at the camp pending their forcible repatriation.

 Aftermath

 The Cossack officers, more politically aware than the enlisted men, expected that repatriation to the USSR would be their ultimate fate.
-They believed that the British would have sympathised with their anti-Communism, but were unaware that their fates had been decided at the Yalta Conference.
+They believed the British would have sympathised with their anti-Communism, but were unaware that their fates had been decided at the Yalta Conference.
 Upon discovering that they would be repatriated, many escaped, some probably aided by their Allied captors; some passively resisted, and others killed themselves.

-Of those Cossacks who escaped repatriation, many hid in forests and mountainsides, some were hidden by the local German populace, but most hid in different identities as Latvians, Poles, Yugoslavians, Turks, Armenians and even Ethiopians.
+Of those Cossacks who escaped repatriation, many hid in forests and mountainsides, some were hidden by the local German populace, but most hid in different identities as Latvians, Poles, Yugoslavians, Turks, Armenians, and even Ethiopians.
 Eventually they were admitted to displaced persons camps under assumed names and nationalities; many emigrated to the US per the Displaced Persons Act.
 Others went to any country that would admit them (e.g., Germany, Austria, France and Italy).
 Most Cossacks hid their true national identity until the dissolution of the USSR in late 1991.